 |17.||Sony RX100 IV||-||stereo / mono||-||-||micro||2.0||Y||Y||-|

 Studio photographers will appreciate that the Olympus E-M1 II (unlike the FZ2500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-M1 II and the FZ2500 are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the FZ2500 followed on from the Panasonic FZ1000.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the E-M1 II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Olympus E-M1 II and the Panasonic FZ2500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Olympus OM-D E-M1 Mark II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.